 Arnarfjörður is a beautiful fjord, 30 km long and 10 km at its widest.
 There are many beautiful inlets in Arnarfjörður fjord and the Jewel of the Westfjords, Dynjandi waterfall is to be found in Dynjandisvogur cove in this lovely, but monster-filled, fjord.

-Sea monster stories have become a bit of a taboo, but as we all know that there are endless species of fish in the ocean, both large and small - so why not something which looks like sea monsters?
+Sea monster stories have become a bit of a taboo, but as we all know that there are endless species of fish in the ocean, both large and small - so why not something that looks like sea monsters?
 I, for sure, believe that they exist, I don't know what they are, but there are for sure more creatures lurking in the sea than we know of!

 In Hólmavík on the east-side of the Westfjords, a huge sea-turtle was found - the biggest species of sea turtles in the world!
 How did such a big sea-turtle come to be found in the cold sea around Iceland?
 If it had been found in the olden times it would for sure have been called a sea monster.

-The church, the home and the art museum of Samúel Jónsson
+The church, the home, and the art museum of Samúel Jónsson

 Then an encounter with a fellow Icelander made me change my plans.
 I had already started putting up my tent on the campsite by the sea in Selárdalur valley but changed my mind when an Icelandic traveller scolded me and told me - in English - that I could not camp anywhere I liked!